maksimdssv/CatAPI/README.md

 This project was made by Maksim Svishcho maksimdssv@gmail.com.

-The project is almost fully completed, and the only thing missing is option to upload images, which is almost implemented.
-I expect to finish it by tomorrow.
+The project is fully completed.

-More detailed readme will be made tomorrow as well.
+More detailed readme will be made tomorrow.